 How you store your prefilled syringes depends on the medicine inside them.
-Most medications are stored at room temperature, but some need to be kept in the refrigerator.
+Most medicines are stored at room temperature, but some need to be kept in the refrigerator.
 Your healthcare provider will tell you how to store your syringes.
 Don’t store your prefilled syringes in the freezer or leave them in direct sunlight.

 If you have questions about how to store or carry your prefilled syringes when you travel, talk with your healthcare provider.